-This page provides a comprehensive guide of accounting schools in Washington DC.
+This page is a comprehensive guide to accounting schools in Washington DC.
 With the information below, you can compare options to ensure you find the program that best fits your career and educational goals, whether you’re a new student or an experienced professional.
-Several programs also offer online classes, allowing for more flexibility than a traditional on-campus school.
+Several programs also offer online classes, allowing for more flexibility than traditional on-campus programs.
 Washington DC offers a wealth of opportunities from prestigious universities, internships with major accounting firms, and options to start a career with federal agencies and non-profit organizations.

-- 7 private not-for-profit colleges and universities offer an accounting degree program in Washington DC.1
+- 8 not-for-profit colleges and universities offer an accounting degree program in Washington DC.1

-- No schools offer a certificate in accounting.*1
+- 2 schools offer a certificate in accounting.1

-- 1 school offer an associate’s degree in accounting.*1
+- 1 school offers an associate’s degree in accounting.1

 - 8 schools offer a bachelor’s degree in accounting.1